 The discussion on ethical challenges continued everyday throughout the week.
 The most active students then decided to create a Facebook group to share their conclusions with all other social workers interested in the same topic.
+The Facebook group was aimed at social workers with the explicit objective of sharing information to contribute towards more awareness about ethics, in addition to the possibility for further reading with reference to articles and books.
 Only one week after the creation of the group, it almost had 100 members.
 The students responsible for the group chose to shut it down after a period of six months, just before the end of the semester.
 The reason being that it demanded too much work to quality assure all comments and opinions that were published and posted.
 At the same time as this decision was made, there was tremendous focus in the media about various sides of social work in Norway's largest newspapers, both online and in the paper versions.